top of page

 Diet Choices for Your Hair

-The saying "you are what you eat" definitely fits when it comes to nutrition and its effect on hair and scalp health.
-Vitamins, minerals and overall nutrition from food are so important to hair follicle health, the hair growth cycle and cell turnover, with a nutrient-deficient diet having significant links to hair loss and overall diminished hair health.
+The saying "you are what you eat" definitely rings true regarding nutrition and hair.
+Nutrients from food significantly affect hair follicle health, hair growth cycles, and cell turnover.
+A nutrient-deficient diet can lead to hair loss and poor hair health.

-So, what should you eat for hair growth and health?
+So, what should you include for hair health and growth?

 Protein